saturncloud/examples/examples/examples-cpu/README.md

 # Saturn Cloud Examples (CPU)

-If you're new to Saturn Cloud, [see how to get started here](https://www.saturncloud.io/docs/getting-started/).
+## Welcome to Saturn Cloud!

-Once you've done that, click one of the links below to open a notebook and try an example.
+These example notebooks highlight ways Saturn Cloud can help accelerate your data science work.
+Click on one of the links below to get started!

 **Data Exploration and Machine Learning**